-The Contractor shall implement strategies geared toward achieving sustainable improvements in the areas of developmental need for the youth, and shall serve as the plan to improve youth outcomes by:
+The Contractor shall implement strategies geared toward achieving sustainable improvements in the areas of developmental need for the youth, and serve to improve youth outcomes by:

-Engaging, re-engaging and motivating the youth in educational and career development processes leading to high school graduation, college admissions and improved career knowledge and prospects; and
+- Engaging, re-engaging and motivating the youth in educational and career development processes leading to high school graduation, college admissions and improved career knowledge and prospects; and - Introducing a comprehensive, highly integrated program model that balances substantive educational, training, and employment components suitable to youth with different backgrounds, capabilities and expectations. - Before a youth can be exited from the ISY program written authorization must be given by the SFWIB prior to exiting.

-- Introducing a comprehensive, highly integrated program model that balances substantive educational, training, and employment components suitable to youth with different backgrounds, capabilities and expectations. - Before a youth can be exited from the OSY program written authorization must be given by the SFWIB prior to exiting. - The request shall be submitted in writing and provide an explanation of the reason for the exit.
-Request with multiple exits must also provide a plan to mitigate any potential negative impact on the SFWIB's performance. - If the contractor exits a youth without prior written authorization, the SFWIB shall apply a financial consequence of \$1,000.00 per occurrence. - Failure to obtain prior written approval from the SFWIB to exit participants from the funded program shall constitute a breach of this contract and shall result in a deduction as specified above and may result in deobligation of current funds or non-consideration of future funds.
+- The request shall be submitted in writing and provide an explanation of the reason for the exit.
+Requests with multiple exits must also provide a plan to mitigate any potential negative impact on the SFWIB's performance. - If the contractor exits a youth case without prior written authorization, the SFWIB shall apply a financial consequence of \$1,000.00 per occurrence. - Failure to obtain prior written approval from the SFWIB to exit participants form the funded program shall constitute a breach of this Contract and shall result in a deduction as specified above and may result in deobligation of current funds or non-consideration for future funding.

-The Contractor's OSY Program must be designed to lead youth to self-sufficiency through the attainment of full-time, long-term employment, post-secondary opportunities or both.
+The Contractor's ISY Program must be designed to lead youth to self-sufficiency through the attainment of full-time, long-term employment, post-secondary opportunities or both.